rsksmart/rif-relay-contracts/Readme.md

 ### Addresses

-Each time the smart contracts are deployed on a specific network the `contract-addresses.json` file is updated, which contains all the addresses of the deployed contracts on the selected network.
+Each time the smart contracts are deployed, the `contract-addresses.json` file is updated.
+This file contains all contracts addresses for the network they were selected to be deployed on.

-This change can be commited and so that this repository is updated with the new version of the file; addresses for testnet and mainnet should be kept up to date.
+This change can be commited so that this repository is updated with the new version of the file; addresses for testnet and mainnet should be kept up to date.

 This file also is being exported on the distributable version to provide the consumers a way to know the contract addresses on testnet and mainnet when we begin to release the project as a node js dependency.